 Realistic exclusion temperatures and accurate duration periods of an upset condition must be specified.
 The lowest temperature condition, such as during a winter shutdown, is also an important design consideration.

 Insulation and condensation within the ducting.
-High temperature ducting systems are frequently insulated to conserve energy and help prevent internal condesnation and corrosion of the ducting.
+High temperature ducting systems are frequently insulated to conserve energy and help prevent internal condensation and corrosion of the ducting.
 Properly designed expansion joint elements emit these criteria.
 Poorly designed components will promote problems.
 The following examples help illustrate correct design methods for expansion joints and ducting insulation.

 Insulating layers.
-The thermal barrier of a multilayer fabric element must resist heat, moisture and acid attack.
+The thermal barrier of a multi-layer fabric element must resist heat, moisture and acid attack.
 Additional retaining layers must be made of materials which remain strong and flexible when exposed to high temperatures, acids or condensates resulting from operation at or below the dew point.